LukeShortCloud/rootpages/src/devops.rst

 Unit Testing
 ------------

-Each function/method in a program should have a test written for it.
-Whenever any part of a program's code is modified, all of these unit tests should be ran to confirm that they continue to work as intended.
+Every function or method in a program needs a related test.
+Each unit test should be written at the same time as the function itself is.
+Whenever any part of a program's code is modified, all of these unit tests should be ran to confirm that each part of the program continues to work as intended.

 Continuous Integration and Continuous Deployment
 ------------------------------------------------